-Production of Cabrales takes place on small-scale, traditional dairies in the twenty or so villages in the Cabrales and Penamellera Alta districts of eastern Asturias in northern Spain.
+Cabrales is produced by small-scale, traditional dairies in the twenty or so villages in the Cabrales and Penamellera Alta districts of eastern Asturias in northern Spain.

 The milk used for production is sourced from livestock that live in mountainous areas where, during the summer months, they can take advantage of the abundant summer pastures at high altitude.
 Although Cabrales was traditionally made with a mix of raw cow's, sheep’s, and goat's milk, today's versions are more commonly made from just raw cow's milk.

-Cheeses are aged from two to six months in maturing rooms located in the limestone mountains of the region.
-The relative humidity in is typically 90%, while the temperature is a cool 45°-55°F. These conditions favor the Penicillium Roqueforti molds that are so instrumental in developing the dense blue-green veins throughout the interior paste of the cheese.
+The cheeses are aged from two to six months in maturing rooms located in the region’s limestone mountains.
+The relative humidity is typically around 90%, while the temperature is a cool 45°-55°F. These conditions favor the growth of the Penicillium Roqueforti molds that are instrumental in developing dense, blue-green veins throughout the paste.

-Aromas of Cabrales are powerful and can be assertive.
-When ripe, cheeses have a smooth texture, punctuated with holes and pockets of blue, and studded with crunchy granules of crystalized amino acids.
+When ripe, Cabrales has a smooth texture, punctuated with holes and pockets of blue.
+The creamy paste is studded with crunchy granules of crystallized amino acids.

-Not for the faint hearted, flavors are often wild and spicy, with distinct notes of salt that become even more intense as the cheese ages.
-In the case of mixed milk cheeses, these flavors can sometimes be quite acidic and very complex.
+Not for the faint of heart, Cabrales is often wild and spicy in flavor and aroma, with distinct notes of salt that become more intense as the cheese ages.
+In mixed milk versions, these flavors can also be quite acidic and more complex.

 Cabrales is best paired with something sweet, like honey or fig jam, to mellow its intensity.